Esi-Akotia/toronto-neighbourhoods-proj4/README.md

 - Conduct an exploratory analysis of the attributes above to gain a clear understanding of the layout of each municipality
 - Create an overlay map / multiple maps of the Toronto neighbourhoods to show these 3 variables with dropdown menus that update the map based on the 3 factors
-- Unse machine learning to predict the future crime rates in each neigbhourhood
+- Use unsupervised machine learning to predict the future crime rates in each neigbhourhood

 ### Questions to answer: